matthew-c-keller/FISHR/README.md

-FISHR2 includes significant changes from this verion of FISHR.
+FISHR2 includes significant changes and improvements from this verion of FISHR, including:

+1) Can be used directly on SHAPEIT formatted (HAPS/SAMPLE) data in addition to the "phased PED" file format used by GERMLINE and FISHR v.1.

+2) Running FISHR2 is now a single-step process.
+The user runs FISHR2 directly on the phased data rather than running GERMLINE2 first on the phased data and then FISHR on the GERMLINE output.

+3) IBD2 and IBD4  shared segments (where 2 or 4 IBD segments exist at the same location between two individuals) can now be detected by FISHR2.

+4) use "./FISHR2 -help" command to view the list of flags and their usuage.

-This is the intial README file for the FISHR program, which detects IBD segments between individuals.
+Below is the intial README file for the FISHR program, which detects IBD segments between individuals.

 Note
-- FISHR needs the bmid, bsid, bmatch file from the germline to be able to run.
+- FISHR needs the bmid, bsid, bmatch file from the GERMLINE2 to be able to run.
 - The wrapper program calls either one of FISHR or FISHR_Low_Ram.
 So you need to compile  FISHR and FISHR_Low_Ram seperately(below).

 To Compile FISHR: Navigate to ErrorFinder23.3 folder.
 Let the binary file be in the ErrorFinder23.3 folder (same folder).